voken1/docs/whitepaper/more.rst

 for preventing tracking, anonymous browsing and communication.
 If VISION goes one step further and implements a multi-proxy application vnTOR, vnTOR has obvious advantages over the original Tor network.
-In other words, an ecosystem that uses VNET Token can motivate the participation of nodes (more service nodes participate, not just use and claimants), and network quality and service quality are more stable and more efficient.
+In other words, an ecosystem that uses Voken can motivate the participation of nodes (more service nodes participate, not just use and claimants), and network quality and service quality are more stable and more efficient.